eduardoburkle/eduardoburkle.github.io/_pages/cv.md

 author_profile: true
 ---

-You can download my cv here:
+You can download my cv using this link!